AC01010/BirdSO/eventsupsb.md

 <img align="left" width="160" height="160" style="margin: 10px 10px 10px 10px" src="/BirdSO/ESPics/MartinNguyen.jpg">

 <h4>Martin Minh Nguyen - Event Supervisor - Bird ID: Northern Mockingbird</h4>
-Hey there!
-I competed in Science Olympiad at Canyon Crest Academy back in the day, and I'm currently a senior at UC Berkeley studying Mechanical Engineering and EECS (with a data science minor!).
-I competed for 5 years and have been writing tests all of my college years at tournaments everywhere for events like GeoMapping, ExpDesign, and some physics events.
+Hello!
+My name is Martin Nguyen and I am a sophomore studying computer science at the University of Texas at Austin.
+I competed in Division C for two years where my favorite events were Codebusters, Game On, and WGYN.
+Now, I'm a part of ATX Scioly where we help organize tournaments and promote STEM outreach.
+Some of my favorite hobbies include playing music, TFT, and speed typing.

 <br>